wp-plugins/headsup-user-engagement/readme.txt

 == Installation ==

+Automatic Installation:
+1. In your WordPress administration, go to the Plugins page and click on the Add New link.
+2. Search for the HeadsUp!
+User Engagement Plugin and click Install Now and activate this plugin.
+You will now have a new HeadsUp! option under Settings.
+3. Go to the new HeadsUp!
+Settings page and enter Your Website ID, and your HTML snippet for your HeadsUp!
+Button.

+Manual Installation:
 1. Download the plugin.
 2. Unzip the headsup-user-engagement.zip file.
 3. Upload the headsup-user-engagement directory to your `wp-content/plugins/` directory.

-= Activation =
-1. In your WordPress administration, go to the Plugins page.
+4. In your WordPress administration, go to the Plugins page.
-2. Activate the HeadsUp!
+5. Activate the HeadsUp!
 User Engagement plugin.
 You will now have a new HeadsUp! option under Settings.
-3. Go to the new HeadsUp!
+6. Go to the new HeadsUp!
 Settings page and enter Your Website ID, and your HTML snippet for your HeadsUp!
 Button.

 == Frequently asked questions ==